Guidance Notes on National Mechanisms for Missing Persons

 - Should be in a single document of no more than five pages.
 Please provide references for the comments to the corresponding guidance notes

-- Must be in English, French, Spanish, Arabic or Russian, Ukrainian and courtesy translation of Bosnian/Croatian/Serbian
+- Must be in English, French, Spanish, Arabic, Russian, Ukrainian or Bosnian/Croatian/Serbian

 • Please submit comments by 16 July 2021.